metzgr/eoc/_posts/2021-12-09-in-the-spolight-Naomi-Goldstein.md

 ---
-title: <em>In the Spotlight</em> – Naomi Goldstein, Deputy Assistant Secretary for Planning, Research, and Evaluation, Office of Planning, Research, and Evaluation, ACF, Department of Health and Human Services
+title: <em>In the Spotlight</em> – Naomi Goldstein, Deputy Assistant Secretary for Planning, Research, and Evaluation, Administration for Children and Families (HHS)
 layout: post
 date: December 09, 2021
 author: The Evidence Team, OMB